JOHN 15

 (a) Verse 1 The vine and the vinedresser

-(b) Verses 2-3 The vine and the cleansing of the branches
+(c) Verse 2b,3 The vine and the purging of the branches

 (a) Verse 1